vmware/terraform-provider-nsxt/README.md

 # Prerequisites

-The following are prerequisistes that need to be installed in order to run the NSX Terraform provider:
+The following are prerequisites that need to be installed in order to run the NSX Terraform provider:

 - Go 1.9.x onwards - [Go installation instructions](https://golang.org/doc/install)